Are dogs allowed at the Huts or on the trails?

 What will the trail be like?

 Conditions: In the spring and during rainy periods, the trails may be wet.
 In the winter, grooming conditions may vary.
-Click here for our Grooming Policy and be sure to visit our Trail Conditions page before you head out on the trails."
+Be sure to visit our Trail Conditions page before you head out on the trails.

 What's it like to cook at the huts?